 The information published by the certification authority is available on the certification authority's website.
 Confidential data used in the certificate system are stored in the certification authority's own confidential repository.
 The certification authority's data are archived according to the valid archiving rules.
 Special attention is paid to the handling of personal data, and the Digital and Population Data Services Agency has published a specific set of procedures for the provision of certificate services in accordance with the Personal Data Act.
-The certificate system compliant with the Personal Data Act with respect to the processing of personal data.
+The certification authority has also prepared a description of file for each component of the certificate system compliant with the Personal Data Act with respect to the processing of personal data.